PAHdb/AmesPAHdbPythonSuite/docs/sec_03e.rst

-In addition, the 'geometry'-instance provides the 'mass', 'rings', and 'area'-methods that return the calculated mass based on atomic masses, the number of 3-8 membered rings, and total surface area of the PAH molecules under consideration (*work-in-progress*).
+In addition, the 'geometry'-instance provides the 'mass', 'rings', and 'area'-methods that return the calculated mass based on atomic masses, the number of 3-8 membered rings, and total surface area of the PAH molecules under consideration.

 .. code:: python